Dash-OS/tcl-cluster/README.md

 | -protocols    | List    | No         | t c             | What protocols do we want to support for this member?  |
 | -$proto_id    | Dict    | Yes*       |                 | This is only required when providing custom protocols. |

+> More Information on each argument coming soon...

 ---